Michael0ne/TOD_tools/README.md

 Included libraries can be found under 'TOD_tools\ThirdParty'.

-## Process for Windows
+## Building for Windows

-I use Visual Studio 2019 (16.10.0) to build this project.
+I use Visual Studio 2019 (16.10.0) to build this project for Windows.
 It's always a good idea to re-compile provided third party libraries under your specific machine and link against them when compiling the rest.
 After the build a batch file is executed to copy output file into game directory (updateHookFile.bat), you should edit this batch file to replace game path to where your actual game is.
+Please, do not rely on this batch file too much, because it will be removed in near future, once cmake/premake project generation is implemented.

-## Process for Linux/PS2/etc...
+## Building for Linux/PS2/etc...

-If you want to build for Linux/PS2/coffepot/etc, then you can't do that right away without tinkering with code.
-As stated in comments (see contibuting section below), a good idea would be to wrap platform-specific code around 'PLATFORM_<platform>'.
+If you want to build for Linux/PS2/Xbox/PS5/etc, then you can't do that right away without tinkering with code.
+As stated in comments (see contibuting section below), a good idea would be to wrap platform-specific code with ifdef's 'PLATFORM_<platform>'.

-Check these classes: 'File', 'Window', 'GfxInternal' ('GfxInternal_Dx9' is an abstraction for DirectX 9 code, so good idea is to create 'GfxInternal_OpenGL' and do stuff there).
+Check these classes: 'File', 'Window', 'GfxInternal' ('GfxInternal_Dx9' is an abstraction for DirectX 9 code, so use 'GfxInternal_OGL' for OpenGL related stuff).

-As for project itself - right now I'm using Visual Studio to build code, but see no problem to use premake/cmake/etc to generate project for specific target.
+The provided files only include Visual Studio-specific "solution" file that is used to build the project.
+In some near future, it will be replaced with premake/cmake configuration files to build project for your build environment.

 # Contributing